 Use notes: the Fuji 90mm lens is very sharp wide open, even along the sides, but maybe just a tad sharper at F/8, so there isn’t much of a reason to stop down the aperture unless there are depth of field requirements.
 Remember, you are getting the depth of field of a 90mm lens, (not a 40mm).

 Film use.
-My favorite is Kodak Ektar, it has a nice light range, about the same as a good Digital camera with a Sony made Sensor.
+I normally use inexpensive Kodak Ektar, it has a nice light range, about the same as a good Digital camera with a Sony made Sensor.
 It scans well, and with a little color tweaking, can be made to look similar to digital if you like that look.
-Fuji Velvia is ok, I use the ISO 100, it’s just as good as the ISO 50 but you get an extra stop of light.
+Fuji Velvia is quite good, I use the ISO 100, it’s just as sharp as the ISO 50 but you get an extra stop of light.
 Fuji Provia 100F has a more subdued color palette for people pictures.
-Kodak Portra 400 is very nice too and great for hand held shooting, It also scans well.
-For those out shooting the old folding cameras that need to be stopped down hard for sharp pictures, use Kodak Portra 800, it’s a little expensive, but excellent fast fine grained film.
+Kodak Portra 400 is very good too and great for hand held shooting, It also scans well.
+For those out shooting the old folding cameras that need to be stopped down hard for sharp pictures, use Kodak Portra 800, it’s a little expensive, but an excellent fast fine grained film.

-Here in Tucson AZ, costs average about $6 for a roll of 120 film, and about $8 to develop print film, that’s about $2 a shot.
+Here in Tucson AZ, costs average about $7 for a roll of 120 film, and about $7 to develop print film, that’s almost $2 a shot.
 Getting basic scans (around 2350 pixels wide) burned to a CD from you local camera shop will probably cost approximately $10 extra.
 It does get even more expensive if you have high resolution scans made for each shot, so save that for only your best shots!
 Better yet, get a decent film scanner and do it yourself.